 Working from home with a dog can provide an excellent opportunity to spend more quality time with your dog.
 Therefore, it’s essential to take advantage of this and build a strong bond with your dog.
 Make sure to take your work breaks with your dog.

-I take my Miniature Dachshund, Reggie, out for a long walk during my lunch break.
-This way, I increase my physical activity, breath in some much needed fresh air, and Reggie also gets to run free and enjoy himself.
+We take our Miniature Dachshund, Reggie, out for a long walk during our lunch break.
+This way, we increase our physical activity, breath in some much needed fresh air, and Reggie also gets to run free and enjoy himself.
 We take the ball, break up the working day, and we always have the best time.

 Setting a schedule: